-Toronto - Insiders' Guide Professional Review and Guide
+Toronto - Insiders' Guide Professional Guide

 "The first thing visitors see, no matter how they approach Toronto, is the tall needle of the CN Tower rising on the shore.
 It dwarfs the First Canadian Place and Scotia Plaza buildings, Toronto’s first skyscrapers, which are each about half its height.
 They in turn dwarf the building that once dominated the skyline, the still imposing twenty-six-story Fairmont Royal York hotel, built in 1929 to serve upscale passengers arriving on the railroad.